dustinpfister/blog_posts/_posts/js-javascript-if.md

 layout: post
 categories: js
 id: 390
-updated: 2021-11-12 08:21:19
+updated: 2021-11-12 08:24:51
-version: 1.33
+version: 1.34
 ---

 In this post I will be writing about [javaScript if](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) statements, and other related concerns when working with conditionals in general in a JavaScript programing environment.
-In many programing languages, in fact just about all of them actually and if statement can be used to check if a certian value, or expression evaluates to a true boolean value, and in the event that it is true, run some code that would otherwise not run.
+In many programing languages, in fact just about all of them actually and if statement can be used to check if a certain value, or expression evaluates to a true boolean value, and in the event that it is true, run some code that would otherwise not run.
 Thus an if statement is a kind of control flow statement along with other options that come to mind such as switch statements, and other clever ways of controlling the flow or execution of code.

- In addition there are also switch statements in javaScript that can also be used as a kind of control flow structure.
-In addition to these options there is also a conditional operator as well that can be used as a short hand for if else statements for example.
+So then in addition to if statements there are also switch statements in javaScript that can also be used as a kind of control flow structure.
+In addition to these two options there is also yet event more options such as a conditional operator as well that can be used as a short hand for if else statements for example, which is also often very useful when it comes to write expressions.
+Yet even more tools in the tool box that can be seen as a form of control flow would be various kinds of loops such as while and for loops, and various kinds of structures such as a state machine and so forth.

 If statements are a fundamental component of javaScript code, or in any programing language for that matter.
 So having a solid grasp on how to go about using them is key to writing just about any kind of project.
 There are additional tolls to work with in javaScript that are also worth mentioning when it comes to controlling the flow of a program other then that of if statements, such as switch statements, or doing something to compartmentalize code into groups using functions and objects.
 So lets look as some basic examples of if statements in javaScript, and many some additional related things while in the process of doing so.